waymaiker/mix-martial-judge/README.md

 ✔️ You will be able to count each hit received by each fighter.
 ✔️ After each round, you will submit your round's result.
 ✔️ Data whose have been submitted can be modified.
+❌ (In progress) A user can mint an NFT from an existing collection
+❌ (In progress) A user can buy an NFT
+❌ (In progress) A user can sell an NFT

 ## Important

-Currently on development
--> Whole market place
--> SuperAdmin can sell an NFT
--> A user can sell an NFT
--> A user can buy an NFT
--> A user can mint an NFT from an existing collection

 - [App demo - part 1 / UNDER UPDATE]()
 - [App demo - part 2 / UNDER UPDATE]()
 - [Vercel app - Not reflecting the last version of the app due to an issue with Vercel + Firebase](https://mix-martial-judge.vercel.app/)